Resignation by the entire military hierarchy that left her literally defenseless precipitated the early collapse of the Arroyo presidency.

 During a meeting with the President at Malacañang the following day, he said he broached the idea of defection to Esperon who was also at the meeting.

-"I said to him that we should closely analyze the situation which was already becoming difficult and I told him that we should meet," Cruz, Jr. said.
+"I told him that we should closely analyze the situation which was already becoming difficult and I told him that we should meet," Cruz, Jr. said.

 "It turned out Jun had already been talking with his officers and some retired generals including De Villa," Cruz, Jr. recalled.

-None of the secretary’s close aides and staff members had an inkling that he was going to break away from the government.
+None of the secretary’s close aides and staff members had an inkling that he would break away from the government.

 Gringo tries to redeem himself